JUST ASK ANGIE

-Q: What is the Therapy Dog Program … and can I get a visit?
+What is the Therapy Dog Program … and can I get a visit?

-A: A neat pamphlet recently landed on my desk.
+A neat pamphlet recently landed on my desk.
 It’s for the St. John Ambulance Therapy Dog Program.
-It’s a program where volunteer dogs (and their human handlers) visit people who are feeling lonely, dealing with illness, looking for more support, or who just need a little boost of love and companionship.
+It’s a program where volunteer dogs (and their human handlers) visit people who are feeling lonely, dealing with illness, looking for more support, or just needing a little boost of love and companionship.
 At the Resource Centre, we see so much need in the areas of mental health support and companionship on the Coast.